-The energy and vertex reconstruction of JSNS$^2$ are performed by JADE (JSNS$^2$ Analysis Development Environment), which is described in the reference~\cite{CITE:JADE}.
-The JADE uses the maximum likelihood technique, and is the basis of all analyses of the JSNS$^2$ data.
-It also determines the fiducial volume of the physics results, hence the verification of the capability is crucial for the experiment.
-The requirement of the precision of the fiducial volume is 10\% for the cross section measurements.
+The energy and vertex reconstruction of JSNS$^2$ is performed using JADE (JSNS$^2$ Analysis Development Environment), as detailed in~\cite{CITE:JADE}.
+JADE employs the maximum likelihood technique and serves as the basis for the JSNS$^2$ data analyses.
+It also determines the fiducial volume for physics results, making its verification essential for the experiment.
+The precision requirement for the fiducial volume is 10\% for cross-section measurements.

-\section{$^{252}$Cf source calibration}
+\section{$^{252}$Cf Source Calibration}

-A calibration using neutrons from a $^{252}$Cf radioactive source has been performed to check the JADE performance at several positions of the detector.
-Neutrons are produced by a $^{252}$Cf source with outer dimensions of 20~mm in length and 5~mm in diameter, and with a calibrated activity of 3.589 $\times$ $10^{6}$ Bq on the 10\textsuperscript{th} of August 1983.
-The dominant capture is expected to be on $^{157}$Gd having 15.65\% natural abundance and a capture cross-section of 254,000~b, resulting in 7.937~MeV total energy in gammas.
-A weaker second peak is expected at 8.536~MeV from the capture on $^{155}$Gd having 14.80\% natural abundance and a capture cross-section of 60,900~b~\cite{CITE:CF}.
-Calibrations with the $^{252}$Cf source are also important to understand the delayed signal of the searching Inverse-Beta-Decay (IBD) events.
+A calibration using neutrons from a $^{252}$Cf radioactive source was performed to evaluate the JADE performance at various positions within the detector.
+The $^{252}$Cf source, with dimensions of 20~mm in length and 5~mm in diameter, had a calibrated activity of 3.589 $\times$ $10^{6}$ Bq on the 10\textsuperscript{th} of August 1983.
+Neutrons are emitted during the source's spontaneous fission, constituting about 3.1\% of this total activity.

+The dominant neutron capture is expected to be on $^{157}$Gd, which has a natural abundance of 15.65\% and a capture cross-section of 254,000~b, resulting in a total gamma energy of 7.937~MeV.
+A weaker second peak is expected at 8.536~MeV from the capture on $^{155}$Gd, which has a natural abundance of 14.80\% and a capture cross-section of 60,900~b~\cite{CITE:CF}.
+Based on these abundances and cross sections, approximately 80\% of captures occur on $^{157}$Gd, while 20\% occur on $^{155}$Gd.

+Calibrations with the $^{252}$Cf source are also crucial for understanding the delayed signal in Inverse Beta Decay (IBD) event searches.
+In IBD, neutrons serve as the delayed signal and are captured on Gd, paralleling the capture process in the $^{252}$Cf calibration.

-The one- and three-dimensional $^{252}$Cf calibration systems are developed in JSNS$^2$.
-The key of the calibration is to use 70~mm diameter calibration access hole in the detector as shown in Figure~\ref{fig:calib_hole}.
+One- and three-dimensional $^{252}$Cf calibration systems have been developed for JSNS$^2$.
+A crucial aspect of this calibration is utilizing the 70~mm diameter calibration access hole in the detector, as illustrated in Figure~\ref{fig:calib_hole}.

-For one dimensional system, the neutron source is contained in an acrylic and cylindrical holder, as shown in Figure~\ref{fig:acrylic_container}, with dimensions of 60~mm in diameter and 16~mm in thickness.
+For the one-dimensional calibration system, the neutron source is housed in an acrylic cylindrical holder, as shown in Figure~\ref{fig:acrylic_container}.
+The holder has a diameter of 60~mm and a thickness of 16~mm.

-The neutron source, when inside the acrylic container, can be deployed at any detector positions in the center axis of detector using a stepping motor.
-The reference~\cite{CITE:NIM} describes one dimensional calibration system.
+When housed in the acrylic container, the neutron source can be positioned at any location along the detector's central axis using a stepping motor.
+The one-dimensional calibration system is described in~\cite{CITE:NIM}.